 Howdy fans and friends!

+But not so.
 To the contrary, we have material galore and it is high time to follow up on the Tome VII edition and to describe what got under the deck crew’s skin at the world-famous RockmusicRaider office suite.
 As always, Tome VIII is not a top ten, but a slice of records that we found over the last months.

 So, let’s start!

 Here is what happens if you let a French novel writer with a penchant for the occult compose a Black Metal album.
 Geisterfels happens, in its unholy incarnation of La Névrose de la Pierre.
 The author allied herself with French Black Metal masters and off they went into the unholy abyss.
-The outcome was a refreshing, kind of traditional piece of trve Métal Noir.
-All of that dreary fare presented to the audience on a platter of subdued shades of black.
+The outcome was a refreshing, traditional piece of trve Métal Noir.
+All of that dreary fare presents itself to the audience on a platter of subdued shades of black.
 Very tasty, and quite a surprise on this blog.

 But Geisterfels are not alone in their chase for traditions.
 Helrunar and their vanity piece Vanitas Vanitatvm really dug about the dark and long forgotten realms of Scandinavian Black Metal.
 But in the end, this German band really got us a piece of metal so hot, we were unsure if Black Metal only would still suffice to describe this record.
 Whatever the case may be, this album gorges with exquisite intensity and a quality of Black Metal that we thoroughly enjoyed.

 Now, Black Metal continued to fuel the blog with further unholy fervor.
 This time with Oubliette that sent us The Passage over the pond.
 Greetings from the Bible Belt, Tennessee to be precise.
 Don’t I always love it when we get juicy Black Metal from this corner of the world.
-Flies the prevalent bigotry in the face big time.
+It flies the prevalent bigotry in the face big time.
 But malicious glee apart, the record is a starkly precise and powerful piece of evilly dark metal.
-Not necessarily in the traditional sense, but by mixing a variety styles into their tune.
+Not necessarily in the traditional sense, but by mixing a variety of styles into their tune.
 A mighty black stew indeed.
 And – I daresay – a contender for a spot on the upcoming Top 10.

 German despair, anyone?
 By Loki, it really looks like the nice, sunny summer of ’18 did nothing to quench our thirst for the darkest of metal.
 To the contrary.
-Because we really took a liking the brand of Doom Black Metal Die Letzte Agonie of the German band Arkuum dispenses.
+Because we really took a liking to the brand of Doom Black Metal Die Letzte Agonie of the German band Arkuum dispenses.
 Embedded in rock-solid Atmospheric Black Metal, the throaty rasp and dreary landscapes did not let us go until the last note was consumed.
 But what else can you do, once this tsunami of sorrow and grief hits you?

 There is indeed an offshoot of the Neue Deutsche Härte (NDH) in the US.
 Even if that is hard to believe.
 Hanzel and Gretyl get us some corny, metallic fare in the form of Satanik Germanik.
 A head-banging mix of Industrial Metal and truly dark Black Metal.
 All of that laid on a bed of melodic … something and abundant weirdness.
 So, how could we resist such a record, even if their German skills need a pretty sturdy update.
-AND I had some serious reservations about make, structure and attention to detail.
+AND I had some serious reservations about make, structure, and attention to detail.
 Yet, despite all that annoying detail, our crew thoroughly enjoyed going after this band and their nonetheless pretty tasty morsel of red-hot metal.

 Then we could not help it – again.
 The ghosts of the past cannot rest with the RockmusicRaider deck crew intervening all the time.
 This time the victim was the now defunct Nevermore with their iconic piece This Godless Endeavor.
 It turned out to be a contentious relationship until we could show the record some love.
 But hey, this band was, after all, Jeff Loomis‘ alma mater before he joined Arch Enemy.
 So, something must be good in there?
 But fear not, the record finally revealed its qualities to us.
 In a big way.